-I have written an article on the best stock brokers to sign up with so have a look at it.
+I have written an article on what is the best online stockbroker to sign up with so have a look at it.
 In short, I find Hargreaves Lansdown to be the most user friendly but it is also a bit costly.
 If you are looking for something cheap, check out Freetrade which is set to launch later this year and has zero dealing fees.

 2. Choose An Account Type

-Once you open sign up with your chosen stock broker, you will need to chose which type of account you want.
+Once you sign up with your chosen stockbroker, you will need to chose which type of account you want.
 They are usually thee types of accounts:

 Dealing Account: This is a regular account where you can buy and sell shares.
 If you make money in this account above the capital gains tax threshold and the dividend income threshold (you will pay tax), you will need to pay tax.

-ISA Account – The ISA is a way for investors to grow their money completely tax free – no tax on dividends and no tax on capital gains.
-There is a limit of how much you can put into this account each year, currently it is £20,000
+ISA Account – The ISA is a way for investors to grow their money completely tax-free – no tax on dividends and no tax on capital gains.
+There is a limit to how much you can put into this account each year, currently, it is £20,000

 (If it helps, I personally invest via ISA and SIPP accounts.
 I don’t like regular dealing accounts due to taxes).